We’ve all been there!

 Next, we add the butter.
 We’re using half a stick here, so our low carb Cheez-Its turn out nice and crispy.

-Most importantly, we swap out the regular flour for almond flour which is the perfect application.
+Most importantly, we swap out the regular flour for almond flour which is the perfect application (almond flour is also a staple in my Keto pancake recipe).
 The almond flour does a great job of soaking up with fat from the butter and the cheese and gives these keto Cheez-Its that crunchy cracker goodness.

 After that, it’s just a little salt and my favorite unique ingredient…cayenne pepper!